Seaton Grantland

 Seaton Grantland (June 8, 1782 – October 18, 1864) was a United States representative from Georgia.
 He was born in New Kent County, Virginia.
 He pursued an academic course and studied law.
 He was admitted to the bar and commenced practice in Milledgeville, Georgia.

-Grantland was elected as a Jacksonian Democrats to the 24th United States Congress and reelected as a Democrat to the 25th Congress (March 4, 1835 – March 3, 1839).
+Grantland was elected as a Jacksonian Democrats to the 24th United States Congress and reelected as a Democrat to the 25th Congress.
 He was a presidential elector on the Whig ticket in 1840.
-He was also registered in Baldwin County, Georgia as one of the largest slaveowners in 1850.
-He died at his home, "Woodville", near Milledgeville in 1864.
+He was also registered in Baldwin County, Georgia, as one of the largest slaveowners in 1850.

+Family

+With his brother, Fleming, Grantland established The Milledgeville Journal newspaper in 1809.
+It was printed for a decade, until Fleming's death at the age of 28 or 29, at which point Grantland sold the paper.
+He started a new partnership later in 1819, with Richard McAllister Orme.
+That newspaper was titled The Southern Recorder.
+Grantland was the editor until 1833, when he sold his interest to Miller Grieve, to whom he was related by marriage.

+Death

+Grantland died at his home, "Woodville", near Milledgeville in 1864, aged 82.
 He was buried in Memory Hill Cemetery in Milledgeville.